pupilfirst/wd201-scripts/user-authentication/create-user-signup-page/README.md

 Now that we have created the `users` table and using Sequelize migration, let's create an HTML form where new users can sign up.

 # Script
 In this video, we are going to create a user signup form.
 So, when someone new comes to our To-Do application, they should see a link to signup.
-When we click on the signup link, we should take them to the signup form, where they have to fill some details like: firstName, lastName (which we will keep as optional), email and password.
-Then, when they click on the signup button, it should take them to a new `users` route as a POST request, to create an entry for this new user in our database.
-Then, we have to sign-in the user in local browser session.
+When we click on the signup link, we should take them to the signup form, where they have to fill some details like: first name, last name (which we will keep as optional), email and password.
+Then, when they click on the signup button, it should create an entry for this user in our database.
+Then, user will be shown their todo list.
 Let's start.

 First, we will start with the landing page, open the `views/index.ejs` file, there we will add a link to our signup page.
 ```html